marcduiker/azure-functions-university/lessons/deployment.md

     > 📝 __Tip__ - If you need help with the Azure CLI or just want to explore the functionality append `-h` at the end of the command, such as `az account set -h`.

 4. Now we can start with creating the first resource, the Resource Group.
 Since we'll be executing several commands it's useful to use variables for the values which we'll be using often.
-We're using PowerShell syntax in these examples, so variables start with `$`.
+We're using PowerShell syntax in these examples, so variables start with `$` and multiline commands are separated with a backtick ( ` ).

     ```ps
     $location="{LOCATION_NAME}"